 The color scheme is just another element that says a lot about your brand and should be considered in your logo design.
 The science behind color theory speaks to how the color options and color combinations you choose will influence how your brand is seen by consumers.

 For example, blue is a color that many businesses use to position themselves as professional and reliable.
 Whereas restaurants are more likely to use red because this color has been said to make people hungry.
 Other colors like orange and yellow are all great attention grabbers, while color variations of green symbolize growth, money, and consumerism.

 There are many design options when it comes to color and shape, and with endless design possibilities, it's easy to go overboard.
 Remember to edit, edit, edit!

 5. Be Sure Your Logo will Look Good at Any Size

 Your logo will be sized and resized multiple times and you need it to keep its high quality whether it is enlarged or shrunk down.
 As you continue to design and decide on a logo that fits your brand perfectly, be sure to test it out in different sizes first.

-You might have to scale it down to fit on print collateral such as an envelope or even a promotional pen or a button, so it'll be important that your logo is still clear and identifiable, even at its smallest.
+You might have to scale it down to fit on print collateral such as an envelope or even a promotional pen or a button, so it'll be important that your logo is still clear and identifiable, even at its smallest - such as in business card designs.
 In that same respect, you might need to make it larger to fit on a tv or poster ad, so try enlarging it and printing it out before you decide if it is the right logo for your brand.